Join Our Biotech Startups Newsletter

 Other Posts About Life Sciences Funding

-Star Therapeutics, reportedly a clinical-stage biotechnology company based in South San Francisco, is developing treatments for rare blood and immune disorders through its hub-and-spoke business model and antibody therapies.
-According to company information, Star has raised over $300 million in funding and is advancing its lead program, VGA039, through clinical development.
+Star Therapeutics, a biotechnology company based in South San Francisco, is working to reshape how treatments for rare blood and immune disorders are developed.
+With more than $300 million raised to date, the company is advancing its lead antibody therapy, VGA039, through clinical trials while building a portfolio of related programs under a single, adaptable framework.

-Star reports that VGA039 has received FDA Fast Track and Orphan Drug designations for von Willebrand disease.
-The company claims to have initiated a Phase 3 clinical trial in September 2025, evaluating once-monthly subcutaneous dosing.
+Star reports that VGA039 has received FDA Fast Track and Orphan Drug designations, signaling recognition of its potential in rare disease care.
+The company initiated a Phase 3 clinical trial in September 2025, testing a once-monthly subcutaneous injection regimen designed to simplify long-term management for patients.

-Preliminary data from the VIVID 2 Phase 1 study reportedly showed 75-88% reductions in annualized bleeding rates among von Willebrand disease patients, with effects lasting multiple weeks after a single injection.
+Earlier clinical work, summarized in the VIVID 2 Phase 1 study, reportedly demonstrated 75 to 88 percent reductions in annualized bleeding rates among participants with von Willebrand disease.
+The effects lasted several weeks after a single dose, suggesting both efficacy and durability.

 Addressing Von Willebrand Disease